Issues tracker

 • The Voice, Influence and Change Team and SENDIASS are working in partnership with young people to develop PfA resources and information (October 2025 to March 2026).

-• Preparing for Adulthood has been identified as a task and finish group that will report ot the Leeds Area SEND and AP Partnership Board (January 2026).
+• Preparing for Adulthood has been identified as a task and finish group that will report to the Leeds Area SEND and AP Partnership Board (January 2026).

 • Families have told us that they feel school staff require further SEND training to ensure they understand how to meet the needs of their children.